brlin-tw/migrate-rootfs-utilities/README.md

 * [migrate-personal-data.sh](migrate-personal-data.sh): For migrating personal data files, including but not limited to documents and photos.
 * [migrate-system-data.sh](migrate-system-data.sh): For migrating system data files, including but not limited to network settings and bluetooth pairing data.

-Both utilities are required to be run as the superuser(root).
+Both utilities are required to be run as the superuser(root) and uses the same configuration file([config.sh.source](config.sh.source)).

-## Environment variables that can change the migration utilities' behaviors
+## Configuration variables that can change the migration utilities' behaviors

-The following environment variables can change the migration utilities' behaviors:
+The following configuration variables can change the migration utilities' behaviors:

 ### Common variables

-The following environment variables are used in both of the utilities:
+The following configuration variables are used in both of the utilities:

 #### DESTINATION_ROOTFS_SPEC

 Specifies the Rsync specification of the destination root filesystem (could be a remote path).

-Setting this environment variable is mandatory.
+Setting this configuration variable is mandatory.

 ### migrate-personal-data

-The following environment variables are only used in the migrate-personal-data utility:
+The following configuration variables are only used in the migrate-personal-data utility:

 #### DESTINATION_HOMEDIR_SPEC

 Specifies the Rsync specification of the destination user home directory (could be a remote path).

-**Default value:** `auto`(Automatically determine the path using the value of the DESTINATION_ROOTFS_SPEC environment variable.)
+**Default value:** `auto`(Automatically determine the path using the value of the DESTINATION_ROOTFS_SPEC configuration variable.)

 #### DESTINATION_DATAFS_SPEC

 Specifies the Rsync specification of the destination user data file system (could be a remote path).

-**Default value:** `auto`(Automatically determine the path using the value of the DESTINATION_ROOTFS_SPEC environment variable.)
+**Default value:** `auto`(Automatically determine the path using the value of the DESTINATION_ROOTFS_SPEC configuration variable.)

 #### ENABLE_SYNC_USER_DIRS